abhinavNehra/get-selected-text/README.md

 # text selection react
-text selection react module provide the selected text and html.
+text selection react module provide the selected text and html on desktop and mobile browser.
 It also provide the feature to color the selected text/html

 ## Installation
 To install this package you have to run